Finger Injuries Prevention in Handball

 Prevention of Finger Injuries

 Preventing sports injuries to the hands and fingers is really difficult.
-In handball or any ball sport where an object is being thrown at the hand with a rapid rate, players and goalkeepers are likely to get fractures along the fingers, tears of ligaments, and tears of tendons.
+In handball or any ball sport where an object is being thrown at the hand at high speed, players and goalkeepers are likely to get fractures along the fingers, tears of ligaments, and tears of tendons.

-What Can be Done For Finger Injuries Prevention?
+What Can Be Done For Finger Injury Prevention?

-Handball goalkeepers and players need to know that there are few things which they can do in their everyday training routine to reduce risk of finger injuries.
-It is obvious that increased strength of the fingers, hands, wrists, and forearms should be helpful in avoidance of an injury.
+Handball goalkeepers and players need to know that there are a few things they can do in their everyday training routine to reduce the risk of finger injuries.
+It is obvious that increased strength of the fingers, hands, wrists, and forearms should be helpful in avoiding an injury.
 Within limits, improved flexibility of the fingers, hands, and wrists should also be injury-preventing.

 After recalling the tragic accident that occurred in July 2008 to Croatian national team player Ivan Cupic, we must all be aware that it is entirely forbidden for players and goalkeepers to wear rings or other jewelry during a handball practice or a match.
-Namely, Cupic missed the XXIX Olympic Games in Beijing, after losing his left ring finger in bizarre accident.
+Cupic missed the XXIX Olympic Games in Beijing after losing his left ring finger in a bizarre accident.

-During a training season, Cupic fell and caught his wedding ring on a wire fence.
+During a training session, Cupic fell and caught his wedding ring on a wire fence.
 The force of the fall severed his finger at the first joint.
 Though the amputated portion of the digit could not be reattached, his career has since been unaffected by having only nine fingers.
+This serves as a permanent reminder of how serious the no-jewelry rule is.

-However finger injuries in handball can occur even in players with very strong and flexible hands.
-If a very fast ball is coming towards a player or a goalkeeper and strikes the end of his/her finger, for example, all the strengthening routines in the world may not prevent that finger from getting a serious sprain, or even a fracture.
+However, finger injuries in handball can occur even in players with very strong and flexible hands.
+If a very fast ball is coming towards a player or goalkeeper and strikes the end of their finger, all the strengthening routines in the world may not prevent that finger from getting a serious sprain or even a fracture.
 Nonetheless, a series of strengthening exercises are recommendable to lower the risk of jammed fingers which might occur as a result of lower-force impacts.

 Tips for Finger Injury Prevention

-Warm-Up Properly – Start each practice session or match with a thorough hand and finger warm-up to increase blood flow and flexibility, especially if you are a goalkeeper.
+Warm Up Properly: Start each practice session or match with a thorough hand and finger warm-up to increase blood flow and flexibility, especially if you are a goalkeeper.
+Don’t skip this step just because it seems minor.

-Strengthening Exercises – Regularly include finger and grip strengthening exercises in your training routine to build resilience.
+Strengthening Exercises: Regularly include finger and grip strengthening exercises in your training routine to build resilience.
+This is an ongoing process, not a one-time effort.

-Proper Technique – Make sure you’re catching and throwing the ball with proper technique to reduce undue stress on your fingers.
+Proper Technique: Make sure you’re catching and throwing the ball with proper technique to reduce undue stress on your fingers.
+Hand positioning matters for injury prevention.

 Push-Ups on Fingertips

-The fingertip push-up is a classic exercise that can take hand strength and fingers injury prevention to an upper level.
-If you don’t have strength to do fingertip push-ups yet, you can practice the isometric plank position on your fingertips (see the image below).
+The fingertip push-up is a classic exercise that can take hand strength and finger injury prevention to an upper level.
+If you don’t have the strength to do fingertip push-ups yet, you can practice the isometric plank position on your fingertips.

-Every time when there are some normal push-ups to be done during the practice, you can always dedicate at least a few repetitions to make fingertip push-ups, too!
+Every time there are normal push-ups to be done during practice, you can always dedicate at least a few repetitions to fingertip push-ups too.

 A Ball Squeeze